reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 ```

-When you've saved the spec you can run it with `rspec
-spec/features/managing_posts_spec.rb`.
-Naturally it will fail since we haven't
-implemented any of the functionality to support it yet.
-Lets get started with
+When you've saved the file you can run it with `rspec spec/features/managing_posts_spec.rb`.
+Naturally it will fail since we haven't implemented any of the functionality to support it yet.
+Let's get started with that now.
-that now.

 ### A post can be published

 `rails g migration AddPublishedToPost published:boolean`

 Open the migration generated.
-It will look like __but won't be the same as__
-`db/migrate/20130510023357_add_published_to_post.rb` and add `default: false`
-to the change.
+It will look like, __but won't be the same as__, `db/migrate/20130510023357_add_published_to_post.rb` and add `default: false` to the change.

 ```ruby
 class AddPublishedToPost < ActiveRecord::Migration